Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Pistoleros of Santa Rose Combat.md

 				*Style
 					*Base level is decided by equipment and Taffyin' *Sand
-					*Base level is decided by equipment and
+					*Base level is decided by equipment and class *Resistances
+			*Damage reduction to negative effects

 ### Effects
 	*Characters can be applied or afflicted effects